Current numbers: 2

 In August of 2014, after wolves killed more than two dozen sheep in Stevens County, officials mistakenly shot the breeding female of the Huckleberry Pack.
-Wolf advocates feared the pack would dissolve without its leader.

-In 2015 three members of the pack were killed legally during wolf hunting season on the Spokane Tribe of Indians Reservation lands.
+In 2015, three members of the pack were killed legally during wolf hunting season on the Spokane Tribe of Indians Reservation lands.

 Photos & Video